 This unit can be removed from the rear frame of the tractor for repair.
 The complete unit needs to be removed, it cannot be disassembled while it's in the tractor.
 Removal requires draining the transmission/rear housing oil.
 Removing the 3 point hitch upper link bracket/cover allows access to aid in shaft alignment.
 The unit can be pulled back enough to disengage the drive shaft, but take care to not damage the oil sump tube which angles down towards the bottom of the rear frame housing.
 Using 2 of the long bolts that held the unit in the tractor, screw them into the two top rear threaded bolt holes (they will be sticking out the back while unit is still in the tractor).
-They will act as legs and you can stand the removed unit on them and the 540 output shaft.
-The input shaft will be pointed straight up.
+They will act as legs and you can stand the removed unit on them and the 540 output shaft. ( Note Late model 86 series units may not have these taped bolt holes) The input shaft will be pointed straight up.

 The large snap ring holding the clutch PACK can now be removed along with the clutch PACK.
 If the clutch PACK is the only parts being replaced no further disassembly is required.

 To continue disassembly, the large spring in the center of the clutch carrier needs to be compressed enough to remove the snap ring.
 This may be done in a press, or by making a simple tool, or you can purchase the tool in my store (seen here)